cjoy/cs9318/notes/notes.md

        3. Fit a model on the training set and evaluate it on the test set
        4. Retain the evaluation score and discard the model
   4. Summarize the skill of the model using the sample of model evaluation scores
+## Classification Techniques for Large Databases
+* Scalability: Ability to classifying datasets with millions of training data and hundreds of features with reasonable speed
+* Reasons for decision trees
+  * Relatively fast learning
+  * Easy to understand classification rules
+  * Can use SQL queries when constructing
+* Dimensionality Reduction
+  * Binning
+  * Discretisation
+  * Feature engineering

 ## Decision Tree Classifier
 * Supervised Learning Algorithm